rubenmoor/palantype-tools/README.md

 Here is specified how, for Palantype DE, "d" is implemented via the steno key "D" and "t" is implemented by either the code "+D" or "D".

+The greediness number is documented within the file.
+Greediness levels allow to create various steno codes for one and the same word.
+The user only has to memorize one of them for efficient typing.
+By allowing several levels of greediness, the algorithm creates alternatives that are sometimes simply convenient and offer more options, but they are also essential to collision resolution.

 ### 4. Word list

 Get one or more files that contain all words of the language.